 Some employers offer 401(k) plan participants the opportunity to make Roth 401(k) contributions.
-If you're lucky enough to work for an employer that offers this option, Roth contributions could play an important role in helping enhance your retirement income.
+If you have access to this option, Roth contributions could play an important role in helping enhance your retirement income.

 What is a Roth 401(k)?

 A Roth 401(k) is simply a traditional 401(k) plan that accepts Roth 401(k) contributions.
 Roth 401(k) contributions are made on an after-tax basis, just like Roth IRA contributions.
 This means there's no up-front tax benefit, but if certain conditions are met, your Roth 401(k) contributions and all accumulated investment earnings on those contributions are free from federal income tax when distributed from the plan.
 [403(b) and 457(b) plans can also allow Roth contributions.]

 Once you're eligible to participate in a 401(k) plan, you can make Roth contributions regardless of your salary level.
 (This is in contrast to a Roth IRA where your ability to contribute may be limited or eliminated if your income exceeds certain amounts.)

 There's an overall cap on your combined pre-tax and Roth 401(k) contributions.
 You can contribute up to $19,500 of your pay ($26,000 if you're age 50 or older) to a 401(k) plan in 2021 (unchanged from 2020).
 You can split your contribution any way you wish.
 For example, you can make $10,000 in Roth contributions and $9,500 in pre-tax 401(k) contributions.
 It's up to you.